Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 • Total retention: 0.8 g

-Compared to grinders with a bean hopper, this is little, but for a single-dosing grinder, 0.4 g after RDT is still a lot.
+Compared to grinders with a hopper, this is low, but for a single-dosing grinder, 0.4 g after RDT is still high.

-Those who use the grinder several times a day will not notice this.
-At home, however, it can be annoying if the next coffee is brewed only a day later.
+Anyone using the grinder several times a day will not notice this.
+At home, however, it can be annoying if the next coffee is not brewed until a day later.

-On the positive side, the temporary retention is constantly exchanged – 18 g in, 18 g out.
+A positive aspect is that the temporary retention is constantly being exchanged – 18 g in, 18 g out.

 particle distribution df83v